Last updated on February 26th, 2023 at 12:36 pm

 There was a palpable, tangible sense of magic in the air.
 We were all lit up and slightly breathless, our feet cold and wet but our spirits soaring.

 One by one, everyone took turns snapping photos for each other, and miraculously we made it through every single camera before the rainbow faded away.

 A Sacred Circle

-Afterwards, we all headed back inside, dried off our feet and put our fuzzy socks back on, and then were called by Marci to join hands in a circle by the fireplace.
+Afterward, we all headed back inside, dried off our feet, and put our fuzzy socks back on, and they were called by Marci to join hands in a circle by the fireplace.